 A pioneer in the diabetes community for her research and practice, Dr. Jovanovic's career began in the early 1980s after she obtained a bachelor's degree in biology from Columbia University, a Master’s Degree in Hebrew Literature from The Jewish Theological Seminary in New York, and her Medical Degree from The Albert Einstein College of Medicine.
 She started out at the New York Hospital-Cornell University Medical College, before eventually heading to the Sansum Diabetes Research Institute (SDRI) in Santa Barbara, CA, where she stayed from 1986 to 2013, serving as CEO and Chief Science Officer from 1996 until her retirement.
 After stepping down, she stayed on with Sansum on as a part-time consultant, while also continuing her focus on diabetes and pregnancy along with clinical mentorship at the Santa Barbara County Public Health Department.

 Dr. Jovanovic's groundbreaking work in diabetes pregnancy began with the premise that a woman with diabetes had the best chance for a successful pregnancy and healthy baby if near-normal blood glucose levels could be obtained.
 From her early days in New York, Dr. Jovanovic's research showed that strict BG monitoring was key.
 That led her to developing a program to monitor a woman's BGs around the clock, providing treatment strategies for lower-carb meals and intensive insulin delivery -- setting a new standard for strict glucose management during pregnancy.
-Her work in New York made this young endo stand out as one of the first principal investigators at Cornell involved in the Diabetes in Early Pregnancy Study as well as the landmark DCCT (Diabetes Control and Complications Trial), which led to the A1C test and realization that better A1C levels could reduce the risk of long-term diabetes complications.
+Her work in New York made this young endo stand out as one of the first principal investigators at Cornell involved in the as well as the landmark DCCT (Diabetes Control and Complications Trial), which led to the A1C test and realization that better A1C levels could reduce the risk of long-term diabetes complications.

 In 1986, Dr. Jovanovic ventured west to Sansum to concentrate on her research in diabetic pregnancy.
 When she took over the helm in 1996, the SDRI became what it describes as a "worldwide center of excellence for diabetes and pregnancy and artificial pancreas technology."